temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 </details>

 [Activities](https://docs.temporal.io/activities), like the `TTSActivities` class, handle potentially unreliable parts of your code, such as calling APIs or working with file systems.
-Temporal uses Activities for any action that might have to be retried.
+Temporal uses Activities for any action that is prone to failure, allowing them to be retried.
 Imagine that the network goes down or your service provider (OpenAI in this case) is temporarily doing maintenance.
-Your retry policy lets you perform "do-over"s.
+Temporal provides a Retry Policy to support "do-overs" for error mitigation.
 Activities add check-in points for your application state in your [Event History](https://docs.temporal.io/workflows#event-history).
-When retried, it picks up state from just before it was first called, so it's like the failed attempt never happened.
+When retried, an Activity picks up state from just before it was first called, so it's like the failed attempt never happened.

-The `TTSActivities` class reads strings from files and converts those strings to audio.
+The `TTSActivities` class reads text from files and converts those strings to audio.
 This class has four activities:

-- **`readFile`**: Pass an `inputPath` to a file, and it returns a chunked list of the contents for well-sized API calls.
+- **`readFile`**: Accepts an `inputPath` to a file, and returns a chunked list of the contents for well-sized API calls.
-- **`createTemporaryFile`**:  Ask the system to build a temporary file for audio output in a safe folder that normally cleans itself on reboots.
+- **`createTemporaryFile`**: Creates a temporary file for audio output in a safe folder that normally cleans itself on reboots.
-- **`process`**: Send a text chunk to OpenAI, retrieve the TTS audio segment, and append it to the output file.
+- **`process`**: Sends a text chunk to OpenAI for processing, retrieve the TTS audio segment, and append it to the output file.
-- **`moveOutputFileToPlace`**: Find a safe, versioned location for the audio in the same folder as the original text, and move it there.
+- **`moveOutputFileToPlace`**: Finds a safe, versioned location for the audio in the same folder as the original text, and move it there.

 Here is how the activities help in the overall conversion process:
 ![After reading a text file and dividing it into chunks, each chunk is sent to OpenAI to be converted to audio and the results appended to the output file](images/highlevelprocess.png)